-Generally speaking, Munchkin and other cats with short legs are known to be quite healthy.
-There aren’t any genetic conditions specific to this breed that have been reported.
+Short-legged cats are cute, but should you really get one?
+Luckily, cats with short legs are known to be quite healthy.
+There aren’t any genetic conditions specific to these smaller breeds that have been reported.
 Since cats have a different spine than dogs, dwarf cats do not suffer from the same problems that dogs with short legs do.

-There’s a bit of a debate about this.
-Some people think that breeding cats with a genetic mutation like short legs just because they look cute is cruel, because it can hinder the cat when running or jumping, while others believe that it’s totally fine as long as it doesn’t harm the animal.
+Nevertheless, the gene that gives these cats their miniature legs is technically a genetic defect.
+Some people think that breeding cats with a genetic mutation like short legs just because they look cute is cruel because it can hinder the cat when running or jumping, while others believe that it’s totally fine as long as it doesn’t harm the animal.

-Yes.
-When you want a cat with short legs it’s recommended to get one from a reputable breeder because otherwise you might get a cat that is predisposed to certain conditions.
+When buying a cat like this it’s highly recommended to get one from a reputable breeder because otherwise, you might get a cat that is predisposed to certain conditions.
 Since you’ll have to go with a reputable breeder, you’ll likely pay quite a pretty penny for one of these cats.

 The exact price you pay depends on which breed you’re looking for, but a Munchkin kitten usually costs over $1000.